 His passion for all animals was evident from an early age with childhood interests in African wildlife.
 This passion remains with him today.
 In addition to providing the highest level of services to his patients and clients, Dr. Bell assists local animal groups and is active in donating time to causes sponsoring sterilization of cats and dogs in North County.

 Tim is married to Michelle, a Registered Veterinary Technician, and is the proud father of three children, Josh, Kylie and Trevor.
-Dr. Bell and his family have three dogs, two cats, two parrots and a tortoise.
+Dr. Bell and his family have three dogs, two cats, a parrot, a rat and a bunny.
 His interests include photography, scuba diving and Triathlon/Ironman competitions.

 Serena Swan, DVM